fmidev/fmi-cap-profile/fmi-cap-profile.md

 **Use:** conditional
 **MetCoOp profile:** [references](https://git.smhi.se/metcoop/metcoop-cap-profile/blob/version-1.0/metcoop-cap-profile.md#references)

 The `<references>` element is as specified by MetCoOp profile specification.
 It is _omitted_ with msgType `Alert`.
 With msgType `Update` or `Cancel` this element is _mandatory_ and contains references to all previously issued non-expired alerts it supersedes.
-The format of reference is from the CAP standard:
+References are given in the CAP standard format:

 ```
 <sender>,<identifier>,<sent>